 Here are some workplace sustainability initiatives a company can use in their workplace.

 You can incentivize employees to use public transportation, carpooling, biking, or walking to work rather than using individual vehicles.

 This step reduces the total carbon emissions of the company.
 You could start a biking club or subsidize public transportation.
 Additionally, letting employees work from home some days can reduce the number of fossil fuels burnt to get to the office.

 Label bins and place them around the office to separate various forms of waste.
 Have some for recyclables, plastic bags, compost, and trash.

-Inform your employees of each one’s purpose and put some examples of items that go in each.
+Inform your employees of each one’s purpose and give examples of items in each.
 Ideally, little trash would reach the landfill as most would go towards compost or recycling.
-Ensure that the building management disposes them correctly instead of putting them all in the trash.
+Ensure the building management disposes them correctly instead of putting them all in the trash.

 Minimize the amount of waste you send to customers as well.
 Don’t send mail directly to customers.
 Instead, use email or social media promotions.
 Any promotional items you provide should be useful and biodegradable.
 For instance, a reusable water bottle provides more use than a keychain.